IlluminatePROC.com logo

 SGK1

-Evidence suggests GR activation has a key role in treatment resistance3
+Evidence suggests GR activation has a key role in treatment resistance4

-Research is ongoing to further understand this key pathway integral to chemotherapy resistance seen in platinum-resistant ovarian cancer and other solid tumors.1
+Research is ongoing to further understand this key pathway, which is integral to the chemotherapy resistance seen in platinum-resistant ovarian cancer and other solid tumors.2

 References: